pointtonull/knitting/README.md

 One thread knitting problem, but with deeper optimization algorithms and a touch of machine learning to achive the best approximation possible.

+Features:

+- can select the best crop of image (the easiest one to knit
+- can produce a set of steps for manual knitting such as:
+    - the knitting can be interrupted at any moment (allows the artist to control the final contrast)
+    - allows for different frame sizes
+    - allows for different thread espesor

 ## Fitness criteria

 A good portrait is one the viewer easily identify with the subject.